Great Things To Do in the Galapagos Islands

 Graffiti from 1836 to present on Isabela Island Galapagos

-Man has been making his mark – literally – in the Galapagos since at least 1836.
+Man has been making his mark in the Galapagos since at least 1836.
 See graffiti both etched into and painted on boulders, indicating that not Kilroy, but seemingly everyone else, was here.
+As a protected National Park, the Ecuadorian authorities frown on such things.
+But some people can be sneaky.

 Drop a Letter, Pick up a letter in Post Office Bay Galapagos

-Send and Pick Up Mail From Post Office Bay, Floreana Island
+Send and Pick Up Mail From Post Office Bay – Floreana Island

 Leave a postcard with your name and address for a future guest to pick up.
-And, go through the stack already in the box to see if there’s a traveler who lives near you.
+And go through the stack already in the box to see if there’s a traveler who lives near you.
 Pick up their card and hand deliver it when you return home.

 Floreana beach with clouds in late afternoon - Galapagos

 Add to all that magnificent Great Blue Herons, swooping Frigatebirds, bustling Sanderlings, and, if you’re lucky, turtles emerging from the sand to run to the water, and you’ve got one soothing, euphoric experience.
-The sense is so ecstatic, it led one of my fellow travelers to exclaim, “I want to live right here.
+The sense is so ecstatic it led one of my fellow travelers to exclaim, “I want to live right here.
 Starting now.”

 Montemar private Giant Tortoise Sanctuary Highlands Santa Cruz Galapagos

-Visit the private preserve of Montemar, and not only will you be privy to roaming giant tortoises, but you’ll find a pretty gift shop, beautiful bathrooms, and a coffee-tasting lesson.
+Visit the private preserve of Montemar, and not only will you be privy to roaming giant tortoises, but you’ll also find a pretty gift shop, beautiful bathrooms, and a coffee-tasting lesson.

-Find one of a kind crafts at the gift shop – mostly recycled from trash or cast-offs found on the island.
+Find one-of-a-kind crafts at the gift shop – mostly recycled from trash or cast-offs found on the island.
 There’s a man who makes jewelry out of old broken skateboards.
 Another who fashions silvery figurines from ships chrome.
 Of course, you’ll find jewelry made from colorful plastic that washes ashore.

 Giant Tortoises roam the 40 acres of Montemar Preserve in Highlands Santa Cruz Island Galapagos